Rhode Island Retirement Mandate: Providence and Warwick Employer Guide 2026 – RetirementMandate.com

 Get My Free Compliance Audit →

 Rhode Island’s retirement mandate is real, and it’s moving fast.
 Whether you’re running a restaurant in Providence, a healthcare practice in Warwick, or a construction company in Pawtucket — you need a plan in place now.
-With SECURE 2.0 tax credits, you can do better than just comply: you can build a benefit that attracts talent and costs almost nothing.
+With SECURE 2.0 tax credits, you can do better than just comply: you can build a benefit that attracts talent at a fraction of the sticker price once credits are applied.
 Learn more on our Rhode Island page.

 About the Author